US OPEN ‘18: Federer tries to end decade drought in New York

 “I still wish I could have played that match again,” Federer said Friday.

-He’s never been that close to winning the U.S. Open since, just once even reaching the final.
+He’s never been that close to winning the U.S. Open since, just once reaching the final.

 That would have been hard to imagine then, when Federer would steamroll into New York at the tail end of some of the greatest seasons in tennis history.
 He was 247-15 from 2004-06, and knew he’d figure things out across seven matches on the hard courts in a city where he is so comfortable.